epfl-ada/ada-2024-project-lil0mohammadali/README.md

 At this point, we have reduced the size of all the datafiles (except the comments).

 ### Analysis

 The analysis is decomposed into two sections: 1.
-How does US News report on different events?
+How does US News report on different events based on category and location?
 2. How does the public respond to events?

 To answer the first question, we look at videos related to each event, getting statistics for: